Coconut00/Coconut00.github.io/_pages/about.md

 I am Shumin An, a graduate student at ECE Department in New York University.
 Due to the covid-19, I deferred my admission and attended Go-Local program in Shanghai for Spring 2021.
 Hope everything will be fine and go to NYC as soon as possible.

-I worked as a Quant Analyst at Yearone Investment, from summer 2019 to fall 2020, focusing on using Machine Learning techniques combining fundamental analysis in trading Index Futures and Commodity Futures.
+I am working as a Quant Researcher at Yearone Investment, starting from Spring 2019, focusing on Options and Index Futures Trading.
+I am also working with Prof. Ivan Selesnick(https://eeweb.engineering.nyu.edu/iselesni/) on sparse index tracking via nonconvex regularizer.

-Broad-speaking, my interests evolve around machine learning and optimization.
-Also, I find my self more and more interested in inverse problems, like compressed sensing and phase retrieval.
-However, there is still a lot of things to learn, including the basic knowledge of inverse problem.
+Broad-speaking, my interests evolve around optimization and machine learning theory.
+Also, I find my self more and more interested in the intersection of signal processing and finance.
+It's amazing that signal processing is actually everywhere in financial engineering, and I believe there is still much things to be done in this area.

-I think since inverse problem could be in a constrained optimization problem form, we could analyze it into two parts: the objective function and the constraint(prior).
-From l1-norm to GAN prior, and the data-free part from Deep Image Prior, the evolution of these methods are considering the prior.
-That is, under what prior, for what measurement matrix, satisfied what condition, can recovers the signal with high probability.
-It's truly amazing and I think there is still much to be done.